kidozh/prognostic_and_rul_prediction_of_bearing_data/README.md

 ## LICENCE

-Project is copyrighted MIT, and XJTU Bearing data is copyrighted by [Biao Wang of Xi'an Jiaotong University](http://biaowang.tech/xjtu-sy-bearing-datasets/)
+Project is licensed [MIT](./LICENSE), and XJTU Bearing data is copyrighted by [Biao Wang of Xi'an Jiaotong University](http://biaowang.tech/xjtu-sy-bearing-datasets/)